All Episodes

 Yeah, it was Jim.

-Okay, so Jimmy Carter, and remember all the grief he caught for using children As pawns.
+Okay, so Jimmy Carter, and remember all the grief he caught for using children as pawns?

-Of course, the essence of purity were being used as pawns in a political game.
+The media, the rest of the left were outraged that sports athletes, of course, the essence of purity, were being used as pawns in a political game.

-Now it's funny how we aren't hearing anything like that about the various sports boycotts being implemented against Arizona, including the Highland Park girls' basketball team.
+Now, it's funny how we aren't hearing anything like that about the various sports boycotts being implemented against Arizona, including the Highland Park girls basketball team.

-They're trying to get the uh All-Star game kicked out of there next year, or is it this year?
+They're trying to get the All-Star game kicked out of there next year, or is it this year?

-So the way to look at it is this Russia's invasion of another sovereign country back in 1980, Afghanistan, didn't rise to the same level of criminality of a state trying to enforce federal immigration laws.
+Russia's invasion of another sovereign country back in 1980, Afghanistan, didn't rise to the same level of criminality of a state trying to enforce federal immigration laws.

-We're going to boycott the Olympics because the Soviets invaded Afghanistan.
+To put this in proper perspective, we're going to boycott the Olympics because the Soviets invaded Afghanistan.

 We're going to boycott Arizona because Arizona wants to enforce a law to keep illegals out of the state because of crime and all kinds of tumult and chaos that's going on there.